 The Perfect Problem: Part One

 This is Part One of a five-part series exploring how our cognitive biases, communication mediums and cultural norms obstruct us from seeing the threat of human-induced climate change clearly.
-Sometimes known as the ‘Dragons of Inaction’, these factors are climate change’s ally and our foe.
+Sometimes known as the ‘Dragons of Inaction’, these factors are climate change’s ally, and our foe.
+Yip, “we could not [have designed] a problem that is a worse fit with our underlying psychology” than climate change.

 While the golden rule of communicating climate change is to stay positive, sometimes you just have to start off by laying out the reality.